fre-hu/mdarray/README.md

 the proposed C++ mdarray and mdspan types, and multidimensional arrays in Julia and Matlab.

-Note that this crate requires nightly Rust toolchain.

 ## License

 Licensed under either of